Same-sex marriage in Estonia: Registered Partnership Act

 In July 2008, the Ministry of Justice, led by Minister Rein Lang, announced that it was drafting a registered partnership law for same-sex couples.
-The law, initially expected to come into force in 2009, was intended to provide a number of rights for same-sex couples, such as inheritance and shared property ownership.
+The law, initially expected to come into force in 2009, was intended to provide a number of rights to same-sex couples, such as inheritance and shared property ownership.
 The law had the support of most parties in the Riigikogu.
 The Ministry of Justice studied proposals for the registration of unmarried couples, including same-sex couples.
-A comprehensive report was released in July 2009 examining three options: the recognition of unregistered cohabitation; the creation of a partnership registry; and the extension of marriage to same-sex couples.
+A comprehensive report was released in July 2009 examining three options: the recognition of unregistered cohabitation; the creation of a partnership registry; or the extension of marriage to same-sex couples.
 It left the decision over which model to implement to the Riigikogu and other "stakeholders".
-On July 1, 2010, a new family law was passed, defining marriage as between a man and a woman and declaring unions between members of the same sex "null and void".
+On 1 July 2010, a new family law was passed, defining marriage as between "a man and a woman" and declaring unions between members of the same sex "null and void".
 Prime Minister Andrus Ansip was quoted as saying, "I do not believe that Estonia, Latvia and Lithuania will soon accept same-sex marriage in the eyes of the law".